BigBangData/Puns/README.md

 __Extra Features__
 - Add a "view your answers" button that redirects to a page with your stats
+- Add a "suggest a hint" button for users to suggest

 __Discarded__
 - Word embeddings in `word2vec` were cumbersome, slowed down the app, and yielded dubious results